awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

 ## Identify Your Shell<a name="cli-command-completion-shell"></a>

-If you are not sure which shell you are using, you can identify it with one of the following commands:
+If you're not sure which shell you're using, you can identify it with one of the following commands:

-**echo $SHELL** – show the shell's installation directory\.
-This will usually match the in\-use shell, unless you launched a different shell after logging in\.
+**echo $SHELL** – Show the shell's program file name\.
+This usually matches the name of the in\-use shell, unless you launched a different shell after logging in\.

 ```
 $ echo $SHELL
 /bin/bash
 ```

-**ps** – show the processes running for the current user\.
+**ps** – Show the processes running for the current user\.
 The shell will be one of them\.

 ```
 $ ps